hasanmoudud/geocompr/main.md

 The `cartogram()` function creates continuous area cartograms.
 It accepts an `sf` object and name of the variable (column) as inputs.
 Additionally, it is possible to modify the `intermax` argument - maximum number of iterations for the cartogram transformation.
-For example, we could represent median income in New Zeleand's regions as a continuous cartogram (the right-hand panel of \@ref(fig:cartomap1)) as follows:
+For example, we could represent median income in New Zeleand's regions as a continuous cartogram (the right-hand panel of Figure \@ref(fig:cartomap1)) as follows:

 ```r